Damir Maričić

 Damir Maričić (born 8 February 1959) is a former professional Croatian footballer.

 Club career

 Maričić won the 1978–79 Yugoslav First League with HNK Hajduk Split before moving to Germany, playing in the 2.
 Fußball-Bundesliga for Tennis Borussia Berlin and later finishing his playing career in Switzerland for BSC Old Boys.

+In 1983 he signed for GNK Dinamo Zagreb, with whom he won another Yugoslav Cup.
+After one season he was transferred to German club Tennis Borussia Berlin.